 I WAS CONFUSED

 I was confused.
 I had been hired under the title of RN Health Coach and I wondered what practicing as a health coach for X Organization entailed.
 I am a rare breed, for I am a Registered Nurse who also has a nationally accredited board certification in Nurse Coaching.
-I wasn’t exactly sure what duties a health coach did, I could try to assume (I know that can make an a$$ out of you and me), but what about other Nurses working at X Organization?
+I wasn’t sure what duties a health coach would do, I could try to assume (I know that can make an a$$ out of you and me), but what about other Nurses working at X Organization?
 Would they know?
 I felt a deep need to protect my colleagues faced with this decision.

 BOARD CERTIFIED NURSE COACH

 Even with a broad understanding of what a health coach might do, I was very unclear about how to eliminate my nursing knowledge and experience from practice, and act only as a health coach.
 Red flags kept flying.
 The peer RN asked if I would like to speak to the Nurse in charge of traveling coaches and I said, “Yes please!”.
-She also emailed a copy of X Organization’s Traveling Coaches Manual.
+She also emailed me a copy of X Organization’s Traveling Coaches Manual.

 EXPLAIN THE RED FLAGS

-A LONG TIME SINCE I’VE FELT BULLIED
+A LONG TIME SINCE I’VE FELT BULLYING

 It is a sickening feeling in the pit of one’s stomach that one is ‘less than’ another, that one has little control over the situation, or that one feels vulnerable.
-It was in this conversation that I re-experienced that sense of helplessness and ‘less than’ felt in my past.
+It was in this conversation that I re-experienced that sense of helplessness and ‘less than’ once felt in my past.
 I had only been working for X Organization for under a month, yet somehow I still mustered up the courage to speak up.

 NURSES MUST SAY SOMETHING IF THEY SEE POTENTIAL HARM